Covid in Scotland: Omicron dominant strain from Friday

 The first minister said 45% of the 5,951 Covid cases reported on Thursday were suspected to be the new variant.

-She said Omicron would overtake Delta as the dominant strain of the virus by Friday, which would "drive an even more rapid increase in cases".
+She said Omicron would likely overtake Delta as the dominant strain of the virus by Friday, which would "drive an even more rapid increase in cases".

 Ms Sturgeon urged people to reduce contact with other households "as much as you possibly can".